 Isotope Geology

-I pursued a degree in chemistry to deepen my understanding of the atmospheric dynamics of gas giant planets, instrumentation, as well as the formation, dissolution, and transformation of minerals.
+I pursued a degree in chemistry to deepen my understanding of the atmospheric dynamics of gas giant planets, instrumentation, and the formation, dissolution, and transformation of minerals.

 As a chemistry undergraduate, I presented a poster at the 2016 KSU American Chemical Society Undergraduate Research Forum and gave an oral presentation at the 2016 Midwest Regional American Chemical Society Meeting.